makerdao/mips/MIP4/mip4.md

 **Amendments**
 MIP Amendments that preserve the MIP number can be performed as long as there are no changes to the logic of the MIP or to the MIP's external output dependencies.
 They should only be used when minor changes are required.

+Amendments to MIPs under 3 months old follow a more flexible set of rules outlined in c2.

+Amendments to multiple MIPs are allows to be submitted as a single proposal.

 **Validity**
 The validity of MIP Amendments is ultimately up to the community but possible reasons for amendments could be (but are not limited to):

 - A formatting change
 - Typos
 - Rewording/clarification